freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: https://donate.freecodecamp.org**

+### May 6, 2021
+1. Microsoft has a popular cloud development platform called Azure.
+I just did a job search and 48,000 employers mention Azure in their job postings.
+This full-length course will teach you everything you need to pass the Azure Administrator exam and earn this useful certification.
+(11 hour YouTube course): https://www.freecodecamp.org/news/azure-administrator-certification-az-104-pass-the-exam-with-this-free-11-hour-course/

+2. And while you're learning about cloud platforms, Docker is a powerful DevOps tool you can use for cloud deployment.
+This course will show you how to use Docker along with Node.js.
+You'll learn about containers, images, ports, mounts, environment variables, and more.
+(5 hour YouTube course): https://www.freecodecamp.org/news/learn-docker-by-building-a-node-express-app/

+3. One of the most common ways people get hacked is through what's called a Cross Site Request Forgery.
+Megan will show you how these CSRF attacks work, and how you can protect your website's users from them.
+(8 minute read): https://www.freecodecamp.org/news/what-is-cross-site-request-forgery/

+4. Windows has a ton of powerful keyboard shortcuts you can use to be even more productive than you already are 😉 And we put together a comprehensive list that you can bookmark and practice over the coming months.
+(7 minute read): https://www.freecodecamp.org/news/keyboard-shortcuts-improve-productivity/

+5. If you use Google Chrome, you already have access to one of the most powerful debugging tools around.
+You can use Chrome DevTools to better understand websites you visit, and even debug your own websites.
+This crash course will teach you the basics.
+(1 hour YouTube course): https://www.freecodecamp.org/news/learn-how-to-use-the-chrome-devtools-to-troubleshoot-websites/

+Quote of the Week: *"The best performance improvement is the transition from the nonworking state to the working state."* – John Ousterhout, Stanford Computer Science professor

 ### April 29, 2021
 1. If you used the internet today, you probably used NGINX.
 It's a powerful web server that most major websites use to handle traffic.
 And freeCodeCamp just published a free full-length NGINX book that will show you how to use this web server tool for routing, reverse proxying, and even load balancing.
 (2 hour read): https://www.freecodecamp.org/news/the-nginx-handbook/